MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 - *Mocking frameworks*: Use specialized mocking frameworks or libraries that enable you to create mock objects, stubs, or fakes to replace dependencies.

-- *Dependency injection*: Design your application to utilize dependency injection, which enables easy substitution of real dependencies with mock objects during testing or debugging.
+- *Dependency injection*: Design your application to use dependency injection, which enables easy substitution of real dependencies with mock objects during testing or debugging.

 - *Service virtualization*: Use service virtualization tools or techniques to simulate the behavior of external services or APIs.
 Doing so enables developers to test integrations without accessing the real services.